IsaacMontano/Mitnick-Attack-Recreation/README.md

 **results**
 ![model](https://github.com/IsaacMontano/Mitnick-Attack-Recreation/blob/main/mitnick%20presentation%20photos/task3%20setup%20backdoor%20results%20terminal.png)

-Final results from command line.
+inal results from command line.
 The Mitnick backdoor ended quickly.
 The RSH command was able to be run from the attackers machine which is not supposed to be possible.
 Machine A is now convinced that the attacker machine is the trusted server that was saved in it's .rhosts file.

 ![model](https://github.com/IsaacMontano/Mitnick-Attack-Recreation/blob/main/mitnick%20presentation%20photos/task3%20setup%20backdoor%20results%20cat%20command.png)

 Machine A's .rhosts file has been altered to only have "+ +" which means uses from any IP can execute commands from it's terminal